kuertee/x4-mod-ui-extensions/README.md

 Functionality that adds HUD elements to the Top Level Menu.

 Allows other mods to create guidance missions (i.e. missiontype.guidance) that will be listed in the Guidance Missions tab.
 Also enables the Set Active and Set Inactive buttons in missions listed in the Guidance Missions tab.
-Examples of these are my mods: Loot mining, Ship scanner, Signal leak hunter - increasing range, Station scanner, and Waypoint fields for deployments.
+Examples of these are my mods:
+- Loot mining.
+- Ship scanner.
+- Signal leak hunter - increasing range.
+- Station scanner.
+- Waypoint fields for deployments.

 Mod effects
 ===========
 This is a modder's resource/API.
 By itself, this mod does not affect the game.

-Modders can use this API to mod the game's Lua files that helps compatibility with other mods that also use this API.
+Modders can use this API to mod the game's Lua files that and helps compatibility with other mods that also use this API.

-Without this API, some Lua elements can be modified by only one mod.
+Without this API, some Lua elements can only be modified by one mod.
 For example, my mods, "NPC reactions: NPC taxis" and "Teleport from transporter room" add buttons to the bottom of the Transporter Room panel.
 Because its Lua's display () function constructs its frame, table, rows, and content AND THEN immediately calls the frame:display () function, it is impossible for both mods to "rewrite" the display () function and expect both "rewrites" to work.

 With this API, specifically its callbacks, it is possible.